Navigating The Retirement Income Maze

-Working out how to fund your chosen lifestyle when you are no longer earning could be the most important financial planning you do.
-There are many ways to build up assets which can be used to generate retirement income, but, can you be sure they will deliver what you require?
+Working out how you will fund your chosen lifestyle when you will no longer be earning a living could be the most important financial planning you do.
+There are many ways to build up assets which can be used to generate retirement income, but having done all that, how can you be sure they will deliver what you require?

 Figure out your cost of living

 Split the figure into two categories – essential spending and discretionary.
-Beyond the basic costs of running your home, it’s up to you whether you consider eating out and holidays as essential or discretionary.
+Beyond the basic costs of running your home, food, the car etc, it’s up to you whether you consider eating out and holidays as essential or discretionary.
 What can’t you live without?

 Assume you are going to live to 100+

 According to the Office for National Statistics (ons.gov.uk), someone who is 65 now is expected to live to age 85-87 on average.
-However, many live well beyond that.
+However, there will be many people who live well beyond that age.

-Plan for that eventuality; the last thing you would want is to run out of money.
+Plan for that eventuality.
+The last thing you would want is to run out of money.
 Also, it’s possible that your cost of living may increase as you get older.
-Although you may do less, you might need to pay for care at some stage, and the grandchildren will always be grateful for your help if you end up having money spare.
+Although you may do less, you might need to pay for care at some stage, and the grandchildren will always be grateful for your help if you end up having some money spare!

 Recognise your income needs are likely to change over time